 2).
 Avoid / Reduce OAS Clawback

 In my experience working with clients in my fee-only practice, retirees are loath to give up any of their OAS benefits due to OAS clawbacks.
 That means designing retirement income and withdrawal strategies specifically to avoid or reduce the OAS clawback.

 The Canada Revenue Agency (CRA) calls this OAS clawback an OAS pension recovery tax.
-If your income exceeds $77,580 (2019) then you are required to pay back some or all of the OAS pension you received.
+If your income exceeds $86,912 (2023) then the OAS recovery tax will claw back your OAS payments in the period between July 2024 and June 2025.
 For every dollar of income above the threshold, your OAS pension is reduced by 15 cents.
-OAS is fully clawed back when income exceeds $126,058 (2019).
+OAS is fully clawed back when income exceeds $142,124 (2023).